• Skip to primary navigation

 Have you ever bought a packet of hot cross buns from the supermarket and got them home to find they contain hardly any fruit?
 It’s happened to me more times than I care to think about!

 A hot cross bun has to be full of fruit.
-If it’s not, then you might as well call it a hot cross bread roll!
+If it's not, then you may as well call it a hot cross bread roll!

-The apple sauce gives a delicious taste to these hot cross buns and helps keep them moist.
+The apple sauce adds a delicious taste to these hot cross buns and helps keep them moist.
 This is hands-down the best recipe for hot cross buns I have ever tried.

 Now that the youngsters are home from school, why not all get together in the kitchen, follow my easy instructions for making hot cross buns, and you’ll be eating your own homemade hot cross buns in no time.

-And while you are at it, why not try making homemade Chelsea buns too.
+And while you are at it, why not make some homemade Chelsea buns too?

 Close up of a hot cross bun showing the fluffy texture.